ImperialCollegeLondon/ImperialTissueCyte/imperial_stitching/README.md

 # About Imperial TissueVision Stitching Files
-**Update 30/08/18** There is now a slightly parallelised version of the code `parasyncstiticGM.m` in Python, to help speed up processing.
-Currently it is only slightly faster due to the way the stitching is performed!

 This wiki contains details about the stitching scripts written at Imperial College London to improve upon the original stitching pipeline (see [Original TissueVision Stitching Files](https://github.com/ImperialCollegeLondon/ImperialTissueCyte/tree/master/Original_TissueVision_Stitching_Files)).

-Stitching scripts are written in both MATLAB (deprecated) and Python and both require the Grid/Collection stitching plugin in ImageJ/Fiji.
+Stitching scripts are written in both MATLAB (deprecated) and Python version 3, and both require the Grid/Collection stitching plugin in ImageJ/Fiji.
 To enable MATLAB to communicate with ImageJ/Fiji, a Java package called MIJ (MATLAB-ImageJ) needs to be installed (if using MATLAB) (see below for installation instructions) and MATLAB also needs to run with a Java version 8 environment.
 Due to these requirements, there is a sequence of set-up steps that need to be performed before the MATLAB stitching can be executed. **The Python scripts require much less set-up and is recommended.
 The only requirement is to install the required list of packages.**

 Unfortunately, there exists a bug with ImageJ/Fiji Bioformats (an image reading module) which struggles to import images which reside on a network drive.
 The code therefore has a loophole which saves the pre-processed image data to a local directory.
 However, this requires at least 1 GB of available space on your local hard drive to avoid storage issues.